 Reconcile your trust accounts before year-end

-Next, you’ll also need to reconcile your trust accounts before December 31.
+Next, you’ll need to reconcile your trust accounts before December 31.
 That means checking your records against your bank statements to make sure that everything lines up.

-In many states, lawyers are required to do this each month, but some states also require annual reports—so, check what’s required in your area.
+In many states, lawyers are required to do this each month, but some states also require annual reports—so check what’s required in your area.

-Use tech to simplify the process
+Use a connected solution to simplify the process

 By removing some of the manual work of managing trust accounting, you reduce the risk of error—which is why technology can simplify the process of checking and reconciling trust accounts at year-end.

-- With Clio Accounting you can connect your bank feeds and conduct three-way trust reconciliation–helping you stay compliant and making year-end reconciliation simpler.
+• With Clio Accounting, you can connect your bank feeds and conduct three-way trust reconciliation—helping you stay compliant and making year-end reconciliation simpler.

 3. Review your law firm financials